Bobcares

 Firewall restriction is another common reason that can trigger the “could not connect to Redis connection refused”.

 By default, the Redis server listens to the TCP port 6379.
-If another application is using the port or if the firewall restrictions blocks the port, it can trigger the connection refused error.
+If another application is using the port or if the firewall restrictions block the port, the connection refused error can be triggered.

 Resource usage